 “I feel like I’m just doing what everybody else is doing, and what I’m supposed to be doing.”– Odion Welch, 2021 Rising Star Award recipient

 Education as a reluctant learner

-Welch never planned to attend a post-secondary institution, so the fact she’s now weighing her options for a PhD program shows how much has changed for her.
+Welch never planned to attend a post-secondary institution, so the fact she’s now starting a PhD program at Adler University shows how much has changed for her.

 She said she struggled in elementary and junior high school, because the poverty and trauma she experienced in her youth made it difficult for her to focus on schoolwork.